igloude/compiled-successfully/content/blog/hiding-things-with-css/index.md

 ## Use Case

 - Visual-only elements that already have descriptive text
-- Redundant elements (mobile/desktop menus)
+- Redundant elements (all but one of mobile/tablet/desktop menus)

 # Clipping

 Hides visually, but not to AT.
 [A11y guidelines](https://a11y-guidelines.orange.com/web_EN/exemples/masquage/index.html) on this are an excellent description.

 ## Use Case